ConsciousML/dummy/README.md

 # Dummy
-This is a description of the dummy package.1
+This is a description of the dummy package.